photograph of radiator cover

 But why?

 Why do you want to cover up your radiators?
 Because they are ugly.
 So why not change the radiators?
 That way you could continue to hang up your washing on them!
 Well, that's what I did in my own home.
-These cast iron “Liberty” radiators are only a little more expensive than covers, although there is also the cost of installation not to mention disruption.
+The cast iron “Liberty” radiators (below at the right) are only a little more expensive than covers, although there is also the cost of installation not to mention disruption.
+If I have talked you into changing your radiators, fantastic, or do I mean damn it?
+We don't supply them, so I've lost your business.

 The price of beauty

 As I understand it, you don't like the look of your radiators and are willing to spend good money to hide them. photograph of oak veneered radiator cabinetYou are also willing to put lumps of MDF around your radiators, letting it absorb the heat that you are paying gas bills to generate.
 The deduction is elementary: you are prepared to buy beauty.
 You are a true aesthete.
 Art for art's sake should be your motto.
 So why is it that you, sensitive artistic soul, even consider the common or garden radiator covers?
 Oh, yes, if you buy one from B&Q or the Argos catalogue it will be cheap.
-Some even find the mass-produced monotonously idenitical look reasssuring.
-But wait.
-You wish to hide your radiators because they are not attractive.
-Have nothing in your house you do not know to be useful or believe to be beautiful, as William Morris once said.
-Radiators are useful.
-Our radiator covers are not useful but they are beautiful.
-The mass-produced radiator cover is neither useful nor beautiful. a standard radiator cabinet will cost about £50, but you still have to collect it, assemble it, paint it and fit it.
+But can you possibly find the mass-produced monotonously identical look reassuring?
+You wish to hide your radiators because they are not attractive but are prepared to do so with a piece of hideousness?
+Have nothing in your home that you do find useful or believe to be beautiful.
+The mass-produced radiator cover is neither useful nor beautiful.
+So don't have it in your house!a standard radiator cabinet will cost about £50, but you still have to collect it, assemble it, paint it and fit it.

 Bespoke designs?

 Yes.
 We offer bespoke designs.
 Until recently we have not charged for designing something to go with your furniture or the period of your house.
 However, this has proven to be business folly.
 The "Japanese" radiator cover, the "Art Deco" cabinet, and this one here have all been abandoned by the fickle customer.
 When we say we offer bespoke designs, we really mean that you can either come up with your own crazy design or fiddle about with some of our own minor details, such as the cut-outs in the slats.
 You can have no cut-outs or hearts or variations on hearts.
-You could have squares but we would rather you took circles; you can also have diamonds.
-I started to make up a set of drawings of the cut-out variations we offer.
-If I live to be very old, I may finish this tiny project.
+You could have squares but we would rather you took circles; you can also have diamonds but you really should just stick to hearts.
+I started to make up a set of drawings of the cut-out variations we offer and, if I live to be very old, I may finish this project.
 Mostly we use upside down hearts or "tulips".
 On the rare occasion the repertoire is enlarged, the reason is usually that someone has furniture or staircase spindles with cutouts that we are trying to match.
 You'll see more if you go to the gallery page.
-Meanwhile, it is worth pointing out that the height of the skirtings and the shape of the mouldings are made to mimick your own home's skirtingboards.
-Notice that the two radiator covers at the top of this page are very similar, but the size of the skirtings are quite different.

 Footnote